kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 | .00        | Bicycles crossing   									|
 | 1.0 			    | Road work     							|

-For the third one, the model is sure that this is a Stop sign, but it's a Speed limit (30km/h) sign.
+For the third one, the model is sure that this is a General caution sign, and also correct.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|